Dainja55/Mass-Effectiveness-Installation-Guide/ME Installation Guide.md

 ## Disable the Nvidia Overlay

-Open Nvidia GeForce Experience >
+Open Nvidia GeForce Experience > click the settings cog at the top of the window near your profile name > General > turn off IN-GAME OVERLAY

 ## Clean Mass Effect Legendary Install